Up Helly Aa, Shetlands, 2020

 To read the song the Vikings sing, click here, where you can also buy a copy of the official CD.

 The procession is always held on the last Tuesday in January.
-In 2019 this falls on 29 January.
+In 2020 this falls on 28 January.
+The tinetable for the day can be found here.

 Up Helly Aa Meaning